prettyirrelevant/broma/README.md

 - Real-Time Chat
 - Real-Time Tic Tac Toe

-## Demo
-A demo of the project can be found [here](https://bromaa.fly.dev).

-## Development (Docker)
+## Development
-- For easy replication of this project on your local machine, use the Docker configuration.
+- Clone the repository
+- Create a virtual environment and install all dependencies.
 - Populate the content of `.env.example` and rename to `.env`
+- Run `python manage.py migrate` to update the database tables' schemas.
-- Run `docker-compose up -d --build`
+- Run `python manage.py runserver`
 - Visit `http://localhost:8000`

 ## Drawbacks